Student patch lessons 2024-25

 Bounce three times on each big toe to turn.
 Be sure they are flexing their akle first before their knee.

 3- Turn to a stop in each direction.
 Tell them the more they turn across the hill the slower they go.
-Watch as they do this they will naturally want to rotate their shoulder and bank which is leaning inside the turn.
+Watch as they do this they will naturally want to rotate their shoulders and lean inside the turn.

 Chair lift